AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 >
 >Eg. "Job Title equals CMO" and "Score is less than or equals to 50"

-**Marketo Email Campaign** Segment and personalize campaigns by email referral from a visitor clicking on a Marketo email and arriving on site.
+**[!UICONTROL Marketo Email Campaign]** Segment and personalize campaigns by email referral from a visitor clicking on a Marketo email and arriving on site.
 Segment by Marketo Program Name or Campaign Name and continue the conversation from email to web.
 Select the  +  to add fields from the drop-down.

 ![](assets/image2015-5-27-17-3a20-3a34.png)

-**Status**
+**[!UICONTROL Status]**

 Define your segment according to a prospect’s status: known or anonymous.

 * Known - Select this option from the drop-down box for known visitors.
-A visitor is known when they submit a form on your website and appear in the Web Personalization People page.
+A visitor is known when they submit a form on your website and appear in the [!DNL Web Personalization] [!UICONTROL People] page.
 * Anonymous - Select this option from the drop-down box for anonymous visitors.

 ![](assets/image2015-5-27-17-3a23-3a2.png)

 ### Behavioral {#behavioral}

-**Visits -** Define your segment according to visitor behavior or identify.
+**[!UICONTROL Visits] -** Define your segment according to visitor behavior or identify.

 * Number of Visits - Select this option from the drop-down box to specify the number of visits for prospects on the website.